Python-Markdown/markdown/docs/extensions/fenced_code_blocks.md

 ````

 When defining multiple classes, only the first class will be used as the "language" for the code block.
 All others are
 assigned to the `<code>` tag unaltered.
-Additionaly, the curly braces and dot are required for all classes, including
+Additionally, the curly braces and dot are required for all classes, including
 the language class if more than one class is defined.

 The above example will output the following HTML: